LiteNoteProject/litenote-website/content/_index.md

 ---

 The future of communications is now.
 Traditional email has problems ranging from reliability to just too much spam.
-LiteNote (XSN), a cryptocurrency with support for built in email-like messaging, solves all these problems.
+LiteNote (XRN), a cryptocurrency with support for built in email-like messaging, solves all these problems.

 Using our new model, spam can be stopped just by ignoring it.
 Sending a message costs a small amount of LiteNote, and you get LiteNote whenever you receive a message.
 If you do not reply to spammers, they will eventually run out